it-at-m/helm-charts/charts/ezldap/README.md

 helm install my-ezldap-release it-at-m/ezldap --values values.yaml
 ```

 The command deploys ezLDAP on the Kubernetes cluster with some default configuration.
-The [Configuration](#configuration) section lists the parameters that can or **must** be configured during installation.
+The [Configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Configuration